jsonh-org/JsonhPy/README.md

 ## JsonhPy

-JsonhPy is a parser implementation of [JSONH V2](https://github.com/jsonh-org/Jsonh) for Python 3.
+JsonhPy is a parser implementation of [JSONH V1 & V2](https://github.com/jsonh-org/Jsonh) for Python 3.

-This Python implementation is based on a [contribution](https://github.com/jsonh-org/Jsonh/issues/9) by [pythagorean](https://github.com/pythagorean) (MIT).

 ## Example